My-O-My Celebrates Summer in Sumner, Tiki Style

 My-O-My

 Summer in Sumner is not easy to say three times fast.
 But summer in Sumner goes down as easy as a My-O-My-Tai, one of the many cocktails available at the tiki bar east of 82nd Avenue, My-O-My.
-Next weekend, June 20-22, My-O-My is hosting its first-ever Oh My!
-Summer Bash as a celebration of its one-year anniversary of new ownership and its northeast Portland community.
+Next weekend, June 20-22, My-O-My hosts its first-ever Oh My!
+Summer Bash as a celebration of its one-year anniversary of new ownership and its Northeast Portland community.

 The Oh My!
-Summer Bash will feature happy hour pricing all weekend, games, prizes, Jell-O shot roulette and Karaoke Dare Ya, where the crowd gets to pick owners or staff to sing their favorite songs with them (and they can’t say no.) Karaoke Dare Ya runs Saturday from 9 pm to 1 am.
+Summer Bash will feature happy hour pricing all weekend, games, prizes, Jell-O shot roulette and Karaoke Dare Ya in which the crowd gets to pick owners or staff to sing their favorite songs with them (and they can’t say no).
+Karaoke Dare Ya runs Saturday from 9 pm to 1 am.
 Friday night, DJ Montel Spinozza will get the party started from 9 pm to 2 am.

 “We love Sumner and the surrounding neighborhoods,” Nguyen said in a press release.
 “And summer makes this a fascinating destination—you can hit the Grotto, wander the turrets of Rocky Butte Park, go to all the (clean) rivers and stop by My-O-My before, after or both.”